But there may be charges for using it – particularly if you withdraw cash.

 Going on a gap year, or a holiday of a lifetime?
 Avoid missing any credit card or bill payments while you’re away by setting up a Direct Debit or standing order.
 This helps you spend less time sorting out bills and more time enjoying yourself.

 Make a note of your bank’s overseas number to call in an emergency – if your credit card is stolen, for example.
 By setting up online and mobile banking, you can also log on to your account, keep track of your spending and block or cancel a card, immediately, if you need to.

 When using your card abroad, whether it’s in a restaurant or a shop, you may be charged a ‘non-sterling transaction fee’.
 But if you’re given the choice of paying in pound sterling (GBP) or local currency, consider choosing local currency.
 This way, you’ll avoid dynamic currency conversion fees (when transactions are processed in GBP) and, in most cases, will get a better exchange rate.

-You can use your credit card abroad to withdraw local currency at cash machines, but you may be charged an international transaction fee as well as a cash advance fee on every amount you withdraw.
+You can use your credit card abroad to withdraw local currency at cash machines, but you may be charged a non-sterling cash fee, as well as a cash advance fee, on every amount you withdraw.